yawaranisde/email-demand-generation-system-b2b/README.md

 - Enabled visibility into user intent and behavior
 - Improved quality of leads entering the pipeline

+Email evolved from a passive communication channel into a measurable and predictable demand generation system.

 ---

 ## Key Insight